Hej there, I’m Cheng

 A general decrease (stilling) that ceased around 2011, followed by a general significant increasing tendency (reversal) in all months but March over China.
 Indeed, March’s wind series after 2011 showed a pause (i.e., hiatus) from the 1979–2011 slowdown.
 This hiatus was mainly caused by the general wind reduction across northern China since 2011, which differs from the wind increase observed in other regions.
 The slowdown in March from 2011 to 2020 is related to the southward shift of East Asian subtropical jet streams, which are fast‐flowing, narrow, and meandering air currents in the upper atmosphere (a).
 Jet streams play an important role in shaping both upper and lower air circulation and influence surface wind by transporting high and low‐pressure systems.

 Using simulations spanning the past millennium, we identify a consistent two-year global reduction in NSWS following ten major volcanic eruptions.
 This decrease, equivalent to two inter-annual standard deviations, is driven by volcanic aerosols weakening subtropical descending air and reducing downward momentum flux.
 The 1815 Tambora eruption, one of history’s most powerful events, caused a ~9.2% decline in global wind power density over the subsequent two years.
 Our findings address a critical knowledge gap, provide a theoretical basis for future empirical studies, and highlight potential risks of wind energy deficits caused by large-scale atmospheric aerosol injections from volcanic eruptions, nuclear conflicts, or geoengineering efforts.
-This research is featured in the journal cover.
+This research is featured in the Journal Cover, The Guardian.

-Last modified: 2024-10-10
+Last modified: 2025-01-10

 # Selected Experience ## 🤖 Open Source Contributions I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.
 Moreover, I have published a [respective paper](https://sudo-boris.github.io/publication/2022-Arena-Bench) at the IROS conference and in the Robotics and Automation Letters (RA-L) journal. \ (🤫 Recently, I have submitted a second one.) ## 📜 Reimplementing and Reproducing Papers I have experience with independent research.
 I have implemented the Reward Constrained Policy Optimization paper into stable-baselines3 PPO and reproduced the original results by running and tracking experiments.
 To accompany this work, I have submitted a blog post to the **ICLR** Blogposts Track communicating the paper's theory and my results.
 Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/). ## 👨🏻🔬 Professional Experience Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \ There I work on dynamic traffic flow forecasting using Graph Neural Networks. ## 📚 Teaching and Community Contributions To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.